Sixth Form Life

 At Chelmer Valley High School we are committed to providing a rich and stimulating environment for students who wish to continue their studies into the Sixth Form, enabling our students to maximise their potential and achieve to the highest level of their abilities.

 Sixth Form students study 3 or 4 subjects in both Years 12 and 13.
-Both year groups will also study for an Extended Project Qualification and a Certificate in Financial Studies from LIBF which are both equivalent to an AS qualification.
+Both year groups will also complete Additional Studies offering a choice between Extended Project Qualification, Arts Award and Sports Leadership Award.
 Students have a combination of lessons, directed study time and independent study time on their timetables, as well as time each day with a personal tutor, who will support and advise the student to help maximise their achievement whilst in the Sixth Form.
-Students are required to sign the School/Sixth Form Learning Agreement if they wish to study at Chelmer Valley High School.

 The school has its own dedicated Sixth Form Block.
 This is made up of a study area, with 50 computers and areas for individual private study and a common room for relaxation during break and lunchtimes.
-There is an active Senior Student Committee, which represents student opinions to staff and organises social & charity events throughout the year.
+There is an active Student Leadership Team, which represents student opinions to staff and organises social & charity events throughout the year.

 The School Day